 The Planet of Knowledge is a platform for content sharing which emerged in August 2016.
 Unlike Weibo and WeChat, its main function is to share knowledge and opinions within a small and professional community.
 Users can subscribe to bloggers in different fields for a subscription fee and then read their published opinions.

-So far, censorship on the Planet of Knowledge has been relatively lax, providing a free environment for content sharing.
-In addition, as a dedicated knowledge-sharing platform, many of the Planet of Knowledge functions make it easier for users to save, track and share ideas they find enlightening.
+So far, censorship on the Planet of Knowledge has been relatively lax, providing a free content-sharing environment.
+In addition, as a dedicated knowledge-sharing platform, many Planets of Knowledge functions make it easier for users to save, track and share ideas they find enlightening.